ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 transaction(s) in the block that have `JoinSplit`s in the Sprout case and/or `Spend`/`Output` descriptions in the Sapling case.
 These should be passed as fields in the `Commit*Block` requests.

+Due to the coinbase maturity rules, the Sprout root is the empty root for the first 100 blocks.
+(These rules are already implemented in contextual validation and the anchor calculations.)

 [`JoinSplit`]: https://doc.zebra.zfnd.org/zebra_chain/transaction/struct.JoinSplit.html
 [`Spend`]: https://doc.zebra.zfnd.org/zebra_chain/transaction/struct.Spend.html